 |Source: The International Council on Clean Transportation|

 Additionally, the government has implemented multiple incentives to encourage the transition to electric vehicles (EVs).
-As of 2017, there were 1.23 million EVs in use in China, more than in Europe and the US, at 820,000 and 760,000 respectively.
+As of 2018, there were 2.3 million EVs on the road in China, totaling 45 percent of the world total.
+Europe and the US accounted for another 24 percent (1.24 million) and 22 percent (1.12 million), respectively.
 The already impressive fleet of electric vehicles in China is set to expand as well.
 The Chinese government aims to have 5 million EVs on the roads by 2020.

 Given that China’s electric grid runs primarily on coal, this transition to EVs is not as green as it seems.
 When accounting for emissions from electrical consumption, Greenpeace notes that both electric cars and traditional cars in China have similar “CO2 emissions and PM2.5 levels per kilometer driven.”
 Furthermore, the lithium-ion batteries used to power EVs require enormous amounts of energy to produce, up to twice as much as is needed for manufacturing a standard combustion vehicle.